-Some types of injury are easy to prove: accidents from falling materials on construction sites, for example.
-Emotional and mental harm can be more difficult to “prove” than other types of injuries, but their effects are just as real.
+Some types of injuries are easy to prove: accidents from falling materials on construction sites, for example.
+Emotional and mental harm can be more difficult to prove than other types of injuries, but their effects are just as real.

-No matter the circumstances, we can help you define them such that a court will recognize the harm you’ve suffered.
+No matter the circumstances, we can help a court recognize the harm you’ve suffered.

 2. Have you recovered fully, or do you believe you fully understand the ramifications of the harm you’ve suffered?